-Prof. Daniel Tsiddon, Founder and General Partner of Viola FinTech, was the former Deputy CEO of Bank Leumi (Israel’s second largest bank) and former Chairman of Leumi Partners, the Bank’s investment arm.
+Prof. Daniel Tsiddon, Founder and General Partner of Viola FinTech, is the former Deputy CEO of Bank Leumi (one of Israel’s largest banks) and former Chairman of Leumi Partners, the Bank’s investment arm.

-He is also a Prof. of Economics at the Berglas School, Tel Aviv University.
-His areas of research include growth, the impact of innovation on inequality, macro-economics, and the economics of (in)security.
+Dani was a Professor of Economics at the Berglas School, Tel Aviv University.
+His areas of research included economic growth, the impact of innovation on inequality, and the economics of (in)security.

 EXECUTIVE ASSISTANT: Maryse Bichler

 In his capacity as former Deputy CEO of Leumi Group, Daniel was Head of the Capital Markets Division, and as Chairman of Leumi Partners, he managed merchant and investment banking for the group.

 Daniel was Head of Leumi’s innovation team, which set the stage for the first digital bank in Israel, Pepper.